CodeHavenX/MonoRepo/alpaca-scheduler/back-end/README.md

        S3 Region: local
 ```

 From this output you will need the `API URL` and the `service_role key`.
-Set these as environment variables in your terminal.
+Set these as environment variables in the terminal.
-I recommend you them in a permanent location like your `.bashrc` or `.zshrc` file.
+I recommend you store them in a permanent location like a `.bashrc` or `.zshrc` file.

 ```bash
 export ALPACA_SUPABASE_URL=http://127.0.0.1:54321